hemsdigital/Supreme-PastriesSales-Analysis/README.md

 7. Rows: Unit
 -  This showed the number of unit sold.
 8. Rows: OrderNumber
--  This analysis showed the number of times the order were made.
+-  This analysis showed the number of times the orders were made.
 -  ![]()

 ### Visualization/ Dashboard